python/cpython/Doc/library/urllib.robotparser.rst

 :mod:`urllib.robotparser` ---  Parser for robots.txt
 ====================================================

 .. module:: urllib.robotparser
-   :synopsis: Loads a robots.txt file and answers questions about
+   :synopsis: Load a robots.txt file and answer questions about
               fetchability of other URLs.
 .. sectionauthor:: Skip Montanaro <skip@pobox.com>